 When I think about the location of accommodations in Tuscany, I divide the region in two using Siena as the dividing line.
 Anything north of Siena is Northern Tuscany and anything south of Siena is Southern Tuscany.
 Our Tuscany landing page has a map at the top to help you pinpoint property locations.

-See my things to do with kids in Tuscany article for a list of top activities with kids, but in general, Northern Tuscany is busier with the “big” attractions.
+See our things to do with kids in Tuscany article for a list of top activities with kids, but in general, Northern Tuscany is busier with the “big” attractions.
 Southern Tuscany is absolutely idyllic but quieter.
 You can still get to Siena for a day trip from here, but Florence is too far.
 The upside is that staying at a property in Southern Tuscany, such as La Sovana or Le Terre dei Cavalieri, puts you within reach of sights in Umbria.

 We've paired our favorite accommodations and activities in one easy, book-and-go package.
 Get more details and make a request >